belshikun/belshikun.github.io/content/dnd/castalia-log-7.md

 Suddenly, Valya feels claws along her back---she has been attacked by a third creature that wasn't wearing clothes.

-Thaldohr climbs in through the broken window, and notices that he can see the creatures' reflections in the shattered glass on the floor---it's a grotesque, faceless shadowy humanoid.
+Thaldohr climbs in through the broken window, and notices that he can see the creatures' reflections in the shattered glass on the floor---they're grotesque, faceless shadowy humanoids.
 He swings his warhammer at one of the clothed creatures, but misses.

 The creature retaliates by slashing at Thaldohr, and the other one slashes at Valya, dealing massive damage in a critical hit.
 Aurelia channels divinity to cast *turn undead*, dealing enough radiant damage to destroy the creatures.

-Thaldohr tells them about the glass, and Valya uses a shard to look at the invisible bodies.
+Shaken, Thaldohr tells them about the glass, and Valya uses a shard to look at the invisible bodies.
 Aurelia thinks they might be skulks---soulless shells of travelers lost in the shadowfell, pantomiming their former lives.

 Aurelia casts another *prayer of healing*, and they decide to rest for a while in this abandoned house.
 Aurelia explains that she saw the smithy on the other side of the square.
 They take a look around the house---it appears to have been the home of a moderately wealthy merchant family.
 In an adjacent room are three bodies, shredded to death by claws.
 They appear to have been adventurers.
 Valya thinks they've been here a year.
 On their bodies they find rope, pickaxes, crowbars, and a collapsible shovel---it's likely that they were raiders, looking for loot.
 Aurelia performs last rites.